Code Review Setup

 <Tab title="Bitbucket (OAuth)">

 Click **Connect to Bitbucket** to authenticate via OAuth.
-You will be redirected to Bitbucket to authorize workspace access.
+Bitbucket redirects you to authorize workspace access.

 </Tab>